 Gravity-fed irrigation is also perfect for flower and ornamental gardens.

 Providing elevation can be achieved, this system can also be used to water hanging baskets, water them with a can and very little of the water will infiltrate the compost.
-Drip irrigation will allow the water to be absorbed in a much better rate.
+Drip irrigation will allow the water to be absorbed at a much better rate.

-To achieve this, I installed a series of tanks that drip-fed the hanging baskets, and kept them flourishing for the complete season.
+To achieve this, I installed a series of tanks that drip-fed the hanging baskets and kept them flourishing for the complete season.
 Some of the tanks were filled from mains by a timing device and some were maintained by harvesting rainwater.

 This system of irrigation can also be used for container plants and raised beds that are growing flowers or vegetables or even herbs.